fogfish/fogfish.github.io/tech/frameworks/frameworks.md

 [BlueprintJs](https://blueprintjs.com/docs/#blueprint) - Blueprint is a React-based UI toolkit for the web.

+[Flexbox Online Console](http://flexbox.buildwithreact.com) - Use FlexBox to layout with CSS.

 [ESLint and Prettier for React](https://thomlom.dev/setup-eslint-prettier-react/) - Building high-quality apps is hard for many reasons.
 A linter analyses statically your code.
 It means it checks out the code without executing it.